 Step 3: Take Measurements from the Aluminium Window Frame and Glass

-To determine the correct size seal you require you will need to take three measurements from the aluminium window frame and glass or Perspex.
+To determine the correct type and size of seal you require, you will need to take several measurements from the aluminium window frame and glass or Perspex.

 1. Thickness of the glass / Perspex